(previously known as: Pterygospidea nestus)

 PYRGINAE, HESPERIIDAE, HESPERIOIDEA

-These caterpillars are off-white and are covered in small white spots. there are two larger white spots on the back of the 9th abdominal segment, and the head is black and heart-shaped.
+The Caterpillars of this species are off-white and are covered in small white spots.
+There are two larger white spots on the back of the 9th abdominal segment, and the head is black and heart-shaped.
 The caterpillars of this species have been found feeding on the leaves of:

 The caterpillars nibble pieces out of the margins of the leaves leaving characteristic scalloped edges to the foliage.
 The caterpillars live in shelters composed of pairs of such leaves joined with silk.

-The adults of this species have a characteristic white abdomen.
-They have dark brown forewings each with a series of white spots, and hindwings that fade from dark brown to white on the trailing edge, each with two dark brown spots.
+The adult butterflies have black or dark brown forewings each with a series of white spots, and hindwings that fade from black or dark brown to white on the hind-margin, each with several dark spots.
 The underside is nearly identical to the upper surface.
 The wing span is about 4 cms.

 This species is found as various races in